nytimes/kyt/cli/README.md

 ## CLI
 kyt includes a CLI with all the basic commands needed for development.
-The commands are included in your package.json during install.

 1. `kyt dev` starts up a wepack dev server
 2. `kyt build` compiles server and client code for production use